develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

 is that the result object returned by MongoDB doesn't exactly fit into the Pydantic model.
 First of all, the object IDs are presented with **id** attribute in the model, whereas MongoDB objects contain prefixed variants, **_id** fields.
 Therefore *$project* statement helps convert those *_id* fields into their Pydantic form *id*.
-Additionally projection defines which properties we will use from the included foreign objects *event* and *name*:
+Additionally, projection defines which properties we will use from the included foreign objects *event* and *player*:
 ```json
 {
       '$project': {